Manifesto-writing fugitive found camping on Wisconsin farm

-MILWAUKEE (AP) — A Wisconsin fugitive accused of stealing an arsenal of firearms and sending an anti-government manifesto to the White House was arrested Friday after a retired school counselor found him camping on his property and calmly talked to the man before calling authorities.
+Jakubowski looked disheveled and sleep-deprived and didn’t put up a fight when officers arrested him, said Rock County Sheriff Robert Spoden.

+“I can tell you that he surrendered without incident.
+There was no use of force,” Spoden said.
+“It ended up being a very Good Friday.”

-The arrest of Joseph Allen Jakubowski settled fears among residents and law enforcement over what he might do with his stockpile of weapons and ammunition.
+Jakubowski’s capture settled fears among residents and authorities over what he might do with his stockpile of weapons and ammunition.
 In his manifesto, Jakubowski detailed a long list of grievances against the government and law enforcement, and threatened unspecified attacks.

-His arrest came about 6 a.m.
-Friday, when tactical officers surrounded his campsite in a field near Readstown and arrested him without incident, said Jeffrey A. Gorn, the property owner who called authorities.
-Readstown is about 125 miles (200 kilometers) northwest of Janesville, where the manhunt for Jakubowski began on April 4.

-Rock County Sheriff Robert Spoden described his campsite as primitive, consisting of only a tarp, and said Jakubowski looked disheveled and like he had not slept in some time.
+Jakubowski made his first court appearance in Madison on Friday afternoon.
+He faces local and federal weapons charges for allegedly stealing 18 firearms from a Janesville gun store.
+The FBI said it was considering additional charges with federal prosecutors.

 Gorn approached the tent fashioned from the tarp and asked if anyone was inside.
 Jakubowski came out.